Coronavirus: Helping you get your business up and running

 We’ve put together some frequently asked questions which you may find helpful.

-That’s great news, removing call divert is straightforward, simply click here and following the onscreen instructions and we’ll take care of the rest for you.
+Adding a call divert is straightforward, simply click here and following the onscreen instructions and we’ll take care of the rest for you.

 2. I’ve tried my telephone line and don’t have a dialling tone.
 Can you help me?